philbuchanan/Accordion-Shortcodes/readme.txt

 3. The Accordion Item shortcode insertion dialog box

 == Changelog ==
+= 3.0.0 =
+* All new plugin to support the new WordPress Gutenberg editor.
+* Now requires WordPress 5.0 or higher.

 = 2.3.3 =
 * Now compatible up to WordPress 4.8
 * FIXED: aria-mutliselectable is now on the accordion group instead of each accordion item title